 - Online store/product page

-Unsalted Cookies has a great Start Page that acts as a website for their brand that directs visitors to visit their menu or make an order.
+Unsalted Cookies has a great Start Page that acts as a website for their brand and directs visitors to visit their menu or place an order.

 Determine what’s important

 How do you know which links are important?
-It all depends on what your goals are and what you want your landing page to achieve.
+It all depends on your goals and what you want your landing page to achieve.